Kevin Y Xu MD MPH

 Selected Publications:

 Pregnant status is associated with increases in buprenorphine and methadone utilization.
-Nonetheless, most reproductive-age women in the U.S. with opioid use disorder do not receive buprenorphine or methadone, and discontinuation rates are extremely high.
+Nonetheless, most reproductive-age women in the U.S. with opioid use disorder do not receive buprenorphine or methadone.
+At 6 months, most people were not retained in treatment.

 Kevin Y Xu, Hendrée E Jones, Davida M Schiff, Caitlin E Martin, Jeannie C Kelly, Ebony B Carter, Laura J Bierut, Richard A Grucza.
 Medication Initiation and Treatment Discontinuation in Pregnant Compared With Nonpregnant People.
 Obstetrics & Gynecology.
-In Press.
-2023.
+2023 Apr 1;141(4):845-853.
+PMID: 36970994

 Polysubstance use is understudied in substance use disorders research, even though it is increasingly the rule rather than the exception in people with OUD.
 Buprenorphine is underutilized in those with OUD and polysubstance use, even though it exhibits protective effects against overdose that are equally strong in people with and without polysubstance use.